About the Film

 From Venetian gondoliers to firefighters, trained dancers to Elvis Impersonators, maintenance men to women over 65, Allison Orr creates award-winning choreography with all kinds of performers.
 Defying easy description, Orr’s work challenges audiences to expand notions of dance and performer while posing the question: who and what can be presented on stage?
 Orr finds the raw material for her work among the stories and everyday experiences of ordinary people, spending months researching and immersing herself in the community she is engaging.
 Uncovering that which is essential to the life of a community but often goes unnoticed is central in Orr’s work, as she seeks to give voice to people who may be marginalized or frequently overlooked.

-Orr is on the dance faculty of Austin Community College.
-She has taught a wide variety of students, including children, adults over 65, and people with disabilities.
-Before founding Forklift Danceworks, Orr taught dance and studied with MacArthur Award winner, Liz Lerman, and performed with Robert Moses and Janice Garrett in the Bay Area.
+Orr is on the dance faculty of Austin Community College and has taught a wide variety of students, including children, adults over 65, and people with disabilities.
+Before founding Forklift Danceworks, Orr taught dance and studied with MacArthur Award winner Liz Lerman and performed with Robert Moses and Janice Garrett in the San Francisco Bay Area.
 Orr is a native Texan and holds an MFA in Choreography and Performance from Mills College and a BA in Anthropology from Wake Forest University.